psvkaushik/CSC-510-Project2-TeachersPetBot/README.md

 <h2> Future Scope </h2>

 This bot has endless possibilities for functionality.
-Features which we are interested in adding but did not have time for include but are not limited to:
+Features that we are interested in adding but did not have time for include but are not limited to:

 - [ ] Adding detailed error display integration to the bot (next 1 month)
 - [ ] Add Tutor role (next 1 month)
-- [ ] Refactor code to use cogs (next 2 month)
+- [ ] Refactor code to use cogs (next 2 months)
-- [ ] Add a gibberish detector that deletes comments that are irrelevant to the class (next 3 month)
+- [ ] Add a gibberish detector that deletes comments that are irrelevant to the class (next 3 months)
-- [ ] Funnel the AI chat responses to a limited set(so AI only answers questions an instructor wants them to answer) (next 5 month)
+- [ ] Funnel the AI chat responses to a limited set(so AI only answers questions an instructor wants them to answer) (next 5 months)
-- [ ] Upgrade to a better chatbot API that is free (next 6 month)
+- [ ] Upgrade to a better chatbot API that is free (next 6 months)

 ## ADD OUR FUTURE SCOPES